How to Make Pesto Sauce (with any greens!)

 - Heat gently and toss with pasta, serve with chicken or grain bowls, or spread on pizza crust or sandwiches!

-- *Use whatever greens you have on hand, such as basil, cilantro, parsley, mint, carrot tops, spinach, arugula, kale, swiss chard, power greens, or a combination!
+- Pro tip: Use whatever greens you have on hand, such as basil, cilantro, parsley, mint, carrot tops, spinach, arugula, kale, Swiss chard, power greens, or a combination!

-- ** Use whatever type of nuts or seeds that you have on hand, including pine nuts, walnuts, pistachios, pecans, almonds, pepitas and sunflower seeds!
+- Pine nuts, walnuts, pistachios, pecans, almonds, pepitas and sunflower seeds all work in this recipe.
 Use pre-toasted nuts to save time, or bake on a rimmed baking sheet in a 350 degree oven for 5-10 minutes until golden and fragrant.

 - If you’re wondering how to keep pesto green (really vibrant green!), blanch your herbs or greens in boiling water for 15 seconds, then plunge in ice water to stop the cooking process.
 Drain immediately, blot gently to dry, and use them in your sauce.
 I personally don’t take the time to do this as I haven’t had a problem with my pesto sauce turning brown, but it’s an option if you’re worried about discoloration.